Hazards covered by anticipation

-A low middle-income country with a sub-tropical climate, Honduras is one of the poorest countries in the Americas.
-As of 2016, over 66 percent of the population live in poverty, 20 percent of the rural population lives on less than US$1.90 per day, and food insecurity is relatively common.
-The population is exposed to a number of hydrometeorological and geological hazards, including hurricanes, floods, landslides, droughts, and earthquakes.
-High levels of inequality as well as internal conflict and insecurity exacerbate vulnerability to these hazards and contribute to displacement, especially for those living on the low-end of the economic spectrum.
-In 1998, hurricane Mitch, for example, killed over 10,000 people and caused approximately US$3 billion of damage to agriculture and infrastructure.
-Droughts are also a regular occurrence, killing crops and livestock and contributing to food insecurity.
+Honduras is one of the poorest countries in the Americas.
+In 2016, over 66 per cent of the population lived in poverty, and 20 per cent of the rural population lived on less than US$1.90 per day.
+Food insecurity is relatively common.
+High levels of inequality, as well as internal conflict and insecurity, exacerbate people's vulnerability and contribute to displacement, especially for those living at the lower end of the economic spectrum.

-Since 2019 Honduras Red Cross—with support from the regional FbF program including GRC, RCCC, IFRC—has been developing protocols for tropical storms and droughts.
+Since 2019, the Honduras Red Cross - with support from the regional forecast-based financing programme, which includes the German Red Cross, the Climate Centre and IFRC - has been developing Early Action Protocols (EAPs) for tropical storms and drought.
 It has plans to develop an EAP for crisis-induced internal displacement in the future.
-Honduras Red Cross receives).

-In February 2020 Start Network provided Care International, Oxfam, and World Vision with £300,000 for actions to anticipate the impacts of drought (alert 406).
+In February 2020, the Start Network provided Care International, Oxfam and World Vision with £300,000 for actions to anticipate the impacts of drought (alert 406).